Slavutych: Culture

 Slavutych has been the venue of numerous cultural activities since its foundation in 1989.
 Most recently, the 86 Film and Urbanism Festival, which ran six editions (2013–2018) and EASA/SESAM, which was due to take place in 2020, but was postponed to 2021 due to the COVID-19 pandemic.

 The unique modernist architecture of the city remains one of its main attractions, as captured in the architectural guide Slavutych, by author Ievgeniia Gubkina.

 Demographics

+The city has a uniquely and unusually high birth rate as well as surprisingly low mortality.
+As a result, the average age in Slavutych is by far the lowest of any city in Ukraine.
+More than ⅓ of its inhabitants are children under 18.

+Ethnic groups and languages

+As of the 2001 Ukrainian census, the city had a population of 24,569 inhabitants.
+The majority of the population are ethnic Ukrainians, Russians and Belarusians make up significant minorities.
+In terms of spoken languages, a slim majority speaks Ukrainian as their primary language, while a significant minority speaks Russian.
+The exact ethnic and linguistic composition was as follows:

 Transport

 Slavutych has a railway station, and a minor stop in the locality of Poselok Lesnoi, on the Chernihiv–Ovruch line.
 It is served by a branch (Semenyahivka-Slavutych) of the regional highway P56 Chernihiv-Chernobyl, and by the provincial road T2506.